 I’ve no doubt as the Australian industry grows that prices will come down, particularly as bigger players enter the market and take advantage of economies of scale.
 The modern Australian whisky industry is still young, and they’re competing against distilleries that have been at it for over 200 years in some cases.
 So give them a break!
 Whisky takes time.
 Be patient my friends.

 Australian producers are, however, awake to the discrepancy, which brings us to the whole point of this clickbaity listicle.
 As you’ll find out below, more sharply-priced Australian malt whiskies are now coming online around the $90-130 mark – an exciting trend, considering the quality on offer and the fact that similar independently-owned Scottish malts like Kilchoman, Arran, Wolfburn and Daftmill sit in the same price bracket.

 In this list, you won’t see a few quality Australian malts because I’ve kept the selection to 700ml bottles (except for Corowa Characters, because it’s significantly cheaper).
-A lot of us would prefer Australian whisky to come in 700ml bottles, as is standard overseas (750ml in the U.S.).
+A lot of us would prefer Australian whisky to come in 700ml bottles, as is standard overseas.
 But Australian producers use 500ml bottles for all sorts of reasons, often to give more consumers a chance to taste limited releases, and I don’t begrudge them that decision.